MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-iaas-content.md

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+Consider the following recommendations in your deployment:

-All the virtual network traffic into the front-end application tier and protected by [WAF on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).
-No outbound Internet traffic is allowed from the database tier.
-No access to private storage is allowed from public.
-You should disable public access to resources (where applicable) and use Private Endpoints - for components Database for MySQL, Cache for Redis, Key Vault, Container Registry.
-See the article [Integrate Key Vault with Azure Private Link]( https://aka.ms/akvprivatelink).
+- All the virtual network traffic into the front-end application tier and protected by [WAF on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).
+- No outbound Internet traffic is allowed from the database tier.
+- No access to private storage is allowed from public.
+- You should disable public access to resources (where applicable) and use Private Endpoints for components Database for MySQL, Cache for Redis, Key Vault, Container Registry.

-For more information about WordPress security, see [General WordPress security&performance tips](/azure/wordpress#general-wordpress-securityperformance-tips).
+For more information about WordPress security, see [General WordPress security](/azure/wordpress#general-wordpress-securityperformance-tips) and [Azure Security Documentation][security].

-For general guidance on designing secure scenarios, see the [Azure Security Documentation][security].

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-There are a couple main things to consider:
+Consider the following recommendations in your deployment:

 - **Traffic expectations (GB/month):** The amount of traffic has the biggest effect on your cost, as it determines the number of VMs and price for outbound data transfer.
 Additionally, it directly correlates with the amount of data that is surfaced via the CDN, where are outbound data transfer costs cheaper.
-- **Amount of hosted data:** It's important to consider this since Azure NetApp Files pricing is based on reserved capacity and to optimize costs, you need to reserve the minimum capacity needed for your data.
+- **Amount of hosted data:** It's important to consider how much data you're hosting since Azure NetApp Files pricing is based on reserved capacity.
+To optimize costs, you need to reserve the minimum capacity needed for your data.
 - **Writes percentage:** How much new data are you going to be writing to your website?
 New data written to your website correlates with how much data is mirrored across the regions.
 - **Static versus dynamic content:** You should monitor your database storage performance and capacity to see if a cheaper SKU can support your site.
 The database stores dynamic content and the CDN caches static content.
 - **VM optimization:** To optimize VMs costs, follow general tips for VMs.
 For more information, see [Cost Optimization tips](/azure/well-architected/cost/optimize-checklist)